Mbd06b/bootcamper-project/README.md

 This architecture was chosen for it's simplicity to introduce those new to Java web applications to a very simple web app and was built by someone completely new to Java.

-The 'main' branch is full of issues for the bootcamper to clean, fix, and upgrade.
+The 'mgl-webapp' module is the starting module full of issues for the bootcamper to clean, fix, and upgrade.

-The 'review' branch is a solution branch, which provides a more standards-compliant view of the same project.
+The 'mgl-webapp_review' module is the completed solution module, which provides a more standards-compliant view of the same project, with a completed CRUD feature, and implemented unit tests.

 As bootcampers progress through the bootcamp they:
 * Fork the Project